sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 If you are an OEM building secure systems, you must provide the hardware to enable these features.

-**Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Windows Defender Device Guard deployment guide](https://docs.microsoft.com/en-us/windows/device-security/device-guard/device-guard-deployment-guide).
+**IT Professionals;**  If you want more information on how to deploy Device Guard, see [Windows Defender Device Guard deployment guide](https://docs.microsoft.com/en-us/windows/device-security/device-guard/device-guard-deployment-guide).

 ## Windows Defender Exploit Guard